technofocus-pte/bldextwithcpltstdepth/Lab Guides/Lab 05/Lab 05.md

      Post-Upload
       - Always output the [ResumeNumber] (R#####).
+    ```

     ![](./media/image54.png)

 3. Where the instructions include a forward slash (/), select the text following the / and select the resolved name.
 Do this for,

     - System.Activity.Attachments (Variable)

     - Upload Resume (Tool)

-    Note: If you click on the System.Acticvity.Attachements in the instructions, you will get the resolved name listed.
-You can select it.
-After selecting, if there is any part of the previously existing text available, please delete it.
+    >[!Note] **Note:** If you click on the System.Acticvity.Attachements in the
+    instructions, you will get the resolved name listed.
+You can select
+    it.
+After selecting, if there is any part of the previously existing
+    text available, please delete it.